DCAN-Labs/cdni-brain/docs/cabinet-testing.md

 - Make sure you put your email in the steps above!

 Your logs will go to the logs path specified above
-- make sure you this directory exists!
+- make sure this directory exists!

 ## Did it work?